Press Tooling & Components

 - Full digital cure traceability data logging

-In 2016, once again owing to increasing aerospace demand for press tooling components, a second Langzauner press has been purchased.
-This further underpins our machinery duplication approach.
+In 2016, once again owing to increasing aerospace demand for press tooling components, a second Langzauner press was purchased.
+This further underpinned our machinery duplication approach.
 Should we suffer equipment failure we can switch manufacturing to the duplicate machinery thereby, minimising/eliminating disruption.